 Status LED D1 should be BLUE or flashing BLUE just after power up.
 If it remains flashing RED, the board firmware did not load correctly.
 Once the Windows driver is started, LED D1 should be GREEN or flashing GREEN.
 If LED D1 remains BLUE or flashing BLUE, the board is still running from the safe mode load.
 This could indicate that the normal load in the flash is corrupted or not present.

 CLHS Link status is indicated by LED D3 - above the camera connector.
 The status colors displayed follow industry specifications for Camera Link HS.

-The complete status LED descriptions are available in the technical reference section, (see Status LEDs Functional Descriptions).
+The complete Status LED descriptions are available in the technical reference section.

 Possible Installation Problems